TimvanScherpenzeel/spars/README.md

 ## Roadmap

-- Extract easings from audioManager and scrollTo into easings
+- Add DoublyLinkedList and ObjectPool
 - Add support for compression / decompression modules
 - Add persistent option to assetLoader that automatically sets and gets from the persistentCache